How To Declutter Your Wardrobe With 10 Simple Questions

 If you think about it, keeping these items is only going to bring you guilt for not following through with "fixing them" or for messing them up in the first place.
 It's time to finally declutter your wardrobe of these damaged pieces.

-Accidents happen and it’s ok to move on!
+Accidents happen, and it’s okay to move on!
 Don’t leave it there to take up space and to be a constant source of disappointment.

 #3.
 Do you feel great in it?

-Just like the appearance of our environments has a huge impact on how we think and feel, what we wear does too.
-In fact, if you think about it, our clothes are just another piece of our environment...a pretty close piece since it's literally right on you!
+Just like the appearance of our environments has a huge impact on how we think and feel, what we wear does, too.
+In fact, if you think about it, our clothes are just another piece of our environment—a pretty close piece since they're literally right on us!

-Attire can even be so powerful as to bring out different aspects of your personality.
-It’s not just women either- have you ever seen a man dress up in a tux and immediately feel the need to do a James Bond pose?
+Attire can even be so powerful that it brings out different aspects of your personality.
+It’s not just women, either—have you ever seen a man dress up in a tux and immediately feel the need to do a James Bond pose?
 It matters.

 You deserve to have a full wardrobe of clothes that make YOU feel excited and lit up!
 Keep this in mind as you sift through questions to ask when decluttering your clothes.